 Dallas Winston is unable to cope with Johnny’s death.
 He loses it and robs a local store at gunpoint.
 Dallas is chased down and shot to the death by the police.
 Ponyboy is cleared of all charges and is allowed to stay with his older brothers, Darrel Curtis and Sodapop Curtis.
 The Outsiders film ends with Ponyboy reading a letter that Johnny left him before he died and writing a school report about what transpired.

 The Outsiders: The Review

-Ralph Macchio, who is notorious for looking a lot younger than his real age, really does a great job as the unconfident, timid, and fidgeting scared boy in the film.
+Ralph Macchio, who is notorious for looking a lot younger than his real age, really does a great job as the nonconfident, timid, and fidgeting scared boy in the film.
 C. Thomas Howell, who was also very baby -faced in this film, did a solid interpretation of his character in the film.
-I would consider this his best film.
+I would consider the Outsiders film C. Thomas Howell’s best work.
 He never really had much success after this.
-He did another successful film called “Red Dawn”, but from what I read, his movie career fizzled out because he looked so young throughout the 1980’s.
+C. Thomas Howell did another successful film called,“Red Dawn”.
+From what I read, his movie career fizzled out because he looked so young throughout the 1980’s.
 It was hard for him to be taken seriously in an adult role.
-He won a Best Young Motion Picture Actor award for The Outsiders film.
+C. Thomas Howell won a best Young Motion Picture Actor award for The Outsiders film.

 The Outsiders 1983 Film Review: Done by Rancel